-- Kerio Operator must have a DNS name.
-Type the DNS name in the Configuration → Network section. - Kerio Operator must use a valid SSL certificate signed by a certification authority.
+Kerio Operator must have a DNS name.
+Type the DNS name in the Configuration → Network section.

+To secure your Kerio Operator Softphones on Android devices, you must have a fully qualified domain name in the SSL certificate of the Kerio Operator server.

+• Kerio Operator must use a valid SSL certificate.
 The certificate name must correspond with the Kerio Operator DNS name.